 We maintain property risk insurance policies with reputable insurance companies to cover our equipment, facilities and buildings, including improvements, office furniture and inventory.
 These insurance policies cover losses due to fire, floods and other natural disasters.
 Our manufacturing facilities in China are also covered by business interruption insurance.
 However, significant damage to any of our manufacturing facilities, whether as a result of fire or other causes, could still have a material and adverse effect on our results of operations.
 We have maintained general commercial and product liability coverage at the same levels since 2009.
 We have also been actively working with China Export & Credit Insurance Corporation, or Sinosure, since early 2008.
 Credit insurance is designed to offset the collection risk of our account receivables for customers within the credit limits approved by Sinosure.
 Risks related to marine, air and inland transit for the export of our products and domestic transportation of materials and products are covered under cargo transportation insurance.
 We also maintain director and officer liability insurance.
 We consider our overall insurance coverage to be adequate.
-We currently take a 1% warranty provision against our revenue on solar modules and 0.8% warranty provision against our revenue on solar system kits.
+We currently take a 1% warranty provision against our revenue on solar modules and 0.8% warranty provision against our revenue on sales of solar system kits and solar power projects.

-Beginning in April 2010, we began purchasing product warranty insurance policies underwritten by A-rated insurance companies on an annual basis to back up our product warranties.
+Since April 2010, we have purchased product warranty insurance policies underwritten by A-rated insurance companies on an annual basis to back up our product warranties.
 These insurance policies apply to our warranty against defects in workmanship and material and our warranty relating to power output.
-The costs of these policies are amortized over the 25 year coverage period provided under the policies.
+The costs of these policies are charged to cost of revenues as part of warranty cost in the period the covered modules, solar system kits and solar power projects were sold.
 We believe that our warranty improves the marketability of our products and our customers are willing to pay more for products with warranties backed by insurance.